INWE-BOKU/december_anomaly_wind/readme.md

 This map shows  the wind generation anomaly for December 2016 for European countries as derived from renewables.ninja:
 ![Alt text](output/onshore/map.png "Anomaly Map")

-This figure shows German capacity factors for December 2009-2017:
+This figure shows German capacity factors for December 2009-2017 as derived from Open Power System Data:
 ![Alt text](output/opsd_wind_germany.png "Anomaly Map")

 ## Authors